grab/engineering-blog/_posts/2020-10-13-optimally-scaling-kafka-consumer-applications.md

 ### Managing Availability

 We broadly classify our workloads as latency sensitive (critical) and latency tolerant (non-critical).
-As a result, we could optimize scheduling and cost efficiency using [priority classes](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption) and [overprovisioning](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler) on heterogeneous node types on AWS.
+As a result, we could optimise scheduling and cost efficiency using [priority classes](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption) and [overprovisioning](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler) on heterogeneous node types on AWS.

 ## Kubernetes Priority Classes